kantu-lang/kantu/docs/getting_started/overview.md

 ### Ordering of item processing

-Recall that Pamlihu forbids forward references.
+Recall that Kantu forbids forward references.

 In a single file project, it is trivial to see the order of module items--simply read the code from top-to-bottom.

-However, with multiple files, a Pamlihu developer must understand the order that the compiler processes module items, so they can avoid forward references.
+However, with multiple files, a Kantu developer must understand the order that the compiler processes module items, so they can avoid forward references.